antihax/goesi/esi/docs/CorporationApi.md

 > GetCorporationsCorporationIdOutpostsOutpostIdOk GetCorporationsCorporationIdOutpostsOutpostId(ctx, corporationId, outpostId, optional)
 Get corporation outpost details

 Get details about a given outpost.
-Note: This endpoint will be removed once outposts are migrated to Citadels as talked about in this blog: https://community.eveonline.com/news/dev-blogs/the-next-steps-in-structure-transition/  ---  This route is cached for up to 3600 seconds
+Note: This endpoint will be removed once outposts are migrated to Citadels as talked about in this blog: https://community.eveonline.com/news/dev-blogs/the-next-steps-in-structure-transition/  ---  This route is cached for up to 3600 seconds  --- Requires one of the following EVE corporation role(s): Director

 ### Required Parameters